-This annual report summarises the activities of the Commercial Macropod Management Program for the period 1 January 2019 to 31 December 2019.
+This annual report summarises the activities of the Commercial Macropod Management Program for the period 1 January 2020 to 31 December 2020.
 In accordance with the Queensland Wildlife Trade Management Plan for Export-Commercially Harvested Macropods-2018-2022, the report will address:

-- harvest by zone and species compared to quota
+- o harvest by zone and species compared to quota

 - o harvest sex ratio, average carcass weights and skin take

 - o any special quota used

 - o non-commercial harvest mortality

 - o compliance statistics

 - o climate

 - o research and experiments

-- program improvements.
+- o program improvements.

-All macropod species are 'protected animals' in Queensland under the Nature Conservation (Wildlife) Regulation 2006.
-The Nature Conservation (Administration) Regulation 2017 provides for the licensing of a range of activities in relation to the commercial harvesting of macropods in Queensland.
+All macropod species are 'protected animals' in Queensland under the Nature Conservation (Animals) Regulation 2020 which provides for the licensing of a range of activities in relation to the commercial harvesting of macropods in Queensland.